Hollywood Recognizes Fil-Am Nurses with a Talented Actor

 A Filipina Nurse on ‘St. Denis Medical’

-Yssamei’s sister, Rigett Ramos, happens to be a hospice nurse.
-While she wore her sister’s scrubs to the audition, she never impersonated her sister’s brassy charm before or after she accepted the role of Sharice.
-The character was meticulously shaped by Fil-Am staff writer, Emman Sadorra.
+Panganiban complements the spiritual pedigree of “St. Denis Medical” with personal ties to the nursing profession.
+Her sister, Rigett Ramos, is a hospice nurse.
+While the actor wore her sister’s scrubs to the audition, she never impersonated her sister’s brassy charm before or after she accepted the role of Sharice.
+The character was meticulously shaped by Sadorra.

 “My sister is quite the opposite of Sharice, but I didn’t have to add my vision to the role.
 It was well scripted,” she recalls.
 “Emman and the other writers did a good job in terms of collaborating to create the role.
 I just had to show up on the day of shooting.”